-Things to Do: Start your adventure at the Harry Hampton Visitor Center, featuring museum-quality exhibits and a short film about the biodiversity of the park.
+Start your adventure at the Harry Hampton Visitor Center, featuring museum-quality exhibits and a short film about the biodiversity of the park.
 Be sure to pick up a brochure and self-guided map of the 25 miles of backcountry hiking trails before you set out exploring the wooded wilderness.
 The most popular trail in the park is the 2.4-mile Boardwalk Loop that takes you under a canopy of old-growth trees to Weston Lake, once a channel of the Congaree River.
-Saturday mornings year-round, a ranger or volunteer leads programs on the boardwalk.

-A number of other free walks and talks are offered each month, including a Nature Discovery Walk, nighttime Owl Prowl and the Big Tree Hike, a naturalist-guided trek into the forest in search of some of the park’s champion trees.
+A number of programs are offered each month, including a Nature Discovery Walk, nighttime Owl Prowl and Bird Walk/Talk.

 Hikers have their choice of eight different trails, ranging in distance from 1.3 to 11.7 miles round trip.
 One of the best areas to view wildlife is along the 6.6-mile Oakridge Trail.
 As you pass the low-lying sloughs, look for deer and wild turkey.
 The 11.7-mile Kingsnake Trail is a favorite with birders because of the diverse vegetation and proximity to Cedar Creek.

-Special Events: Each year in the spring, fireflies put on a spectacular light show at Congaree National Park.
+Each year for a few short days in May, fireflies put on a spectacular light show at Congaree National Park.
 The star attraction is a rare species of lightning bug that mysteriously synchronize their flashes.
-You can catch the amazing performance as soon as it gets dark on the Boardwalk Loop.
-The best seat in the house is at the Weston Lake overlook.
-Bring a flashlight and don’t forget the bug spray!
-Call 803.776.4396 or visit the park website at www.nps.gov/cong for the exact dates of the firefly spectacle.
+The event has become so popular, a lottery system has been established with a limited number of tickets sold for each of the evening viewings.
+Visit the park website at www.nps.gov/cong for the exact dates of the firefly spectacle.